-- id is the ID for the OSPF area.
-The ID must be in the format of A.B.C.D. - network/prefix is the network and prefix for the OSPF area. - 3.
+- vrf is the name of the chosen VRF - id is the ID for the OSPF area.
+The ID must be in the format of A.B.C.D - network/prefix is the network and prefix for the OSPF area - 3.
 Type commit and press Enter to save the changes, or type revert and press Enter to abort.